 The importance of gardens on our urban campus

-1. Campus gardens create micro-scale food systems that address student food insecurity.
-(Many of our gardens harvest for the campus food pantry and nutrition and cooking skills programs.
+1. Campus gardens create micro-scale food systems that can help address student food insecurity.
+(Many of our gardens harvest produce for the campus food pantry as well as nutrition and cooking skills programs.
 Check out the Basic Needs Center for more information.)

-2. They offer spaces for experiential education and increase food and food systems literacy.
+2. They offer spaces for experiential education and increase food systems literacy.

 3. They provide green space in an otherwise urban landscape.

-4. They facilitate interdisciplinary research, collaboration, and land use decision making.
+4. They help facilitate interdisciplinary research, collaboration and land use decision-making.

-5. Finally, campus gardens create spaces for all members of our campus community to interact with nature, food, one another, and the urban agriculture movement at large.
+5. Finally, campus gardens create spaces for our campus community to interact with nature, food, one another and the urban agriculture movement at large.

-Undergraduate and graduate students, with some support from UC Berkeley faculty and staff, are involved in the design, implementation, maintenance, and programming of campus gardens.
-BFI supports campus gardens with respect to outreach, financial resources, events, and academic opportunities.
+Students, with some support from UC Berkeley faculty and staff, are involved in the design, implementation, maintenance and programming of campus gardens.

 Get involved with campus gardens